I take pride in living frugally on my meager earnings and looking for the upsides.

-The new rate is almost always significantly larger than the old rate, and the companies expect you to not do anything about it because of inertia.
+The new rate is almost always significantly larger than the old rate, and the companies expect you not to do anything about it because of inertia.
 When I finally got around to checking rates, I found I had lost a significant amount of money over the past time period, because I hadn't bothered to check that I was getting the best price for the service.

 The same thing happens when a Certificate of Deposit (CD) matures.
-If you don't do anything, the CD automatically renews to the same time period of the original CD.
+If you don't do anything, the CD automatically renews for the same time period as the original CD.
 However, the rate is almost always the lowest rate you can get.
 You have to consider your options and make sure you are investing your money mindfully.
 This was something that almost happened to me, but I was able to get to the bank at the last minute before my CD was locked in for another year at an abysmal rate.

 Home repair is a place where we wind up being penny wise and pound foolish.
-Since we don't expect our houses to break down, we don't have the money to pay for a repair, and often don't know qualified people who can repair it for us.
+Since we don't expect our houses to break down, we don't have the money to pay for a repair and often don't know qualified people who can repair it for us.
 In an effort to get the best price on home maintenance, we sometimes try to do things ourselves or take a chance in hiring someone who can offer a good price

 I have heard stories of people who made things worse with their do-it-yourself efforts and wound up paying more than the original project would have cost.

 I also had a contractor who took out the steps on my front and back porch and replaced them.
-He took several months, because he simply didn't show up for a long time, and when he did come back, he used inferior concrete.
+He took several months because he simply didn't show up for a long time, and when he did come back, he used inferior concrete.
 The steps became crumbly and needed to be redone.

 Both of these happened a long time ago, and since then, I have the internet and know that I can find reviews and get referrals for good contractors.

-I negotiated the best price for my new car, and then was so tired that I didn't negotiate the best interest rate for the loan.
-Some people get talked into buying those extra features they don't want or need like under-body coating or stain resistant spray.
+I negotiated the best price for my new car and then was so tired that I didn't negotiate the best interest rate for the loan.
+Some people get talked into buying those extra features they don't want or need, like under-body coating or stain-resistant spray.
 Instead of looking at the overall value, since each part is separate, we may focus on one or another and miss the big picture.

 Expired Coupons and Rebate Forms

-There have been times that I bought a product that was free after rebate.
-This product wasn't something I would buy otherwise, but decided to give it a try since it was free.
+There have been times that I bought a product that was free after a rebate.
+This product wasn't something I would buy otherwise, but I decided to give it a try since it was free.
 I forgot to fill out the form, mail it in, or save the UPC before the expiration date.
 I also couldn't return the product since I had already opened the box and started using it.
 This meant that I wound up paying full price for a product I really didn't want.
-Since then, my rule has been to not use the product until the form has been mailed, and to mail in the form the same day.
+Since then, my rule has been to not use the product until the form has been mailed and to mail in the form the same day.

-There are things that require maintenance, like regular oil changes, regular physical exams, and the annual furnace inspection that we sometimes put off because we don't have the time or money to pay for it.
+There are things that require maintenance, like regular oil changes, regular physical exams, and the annual furnace inspection, that we sometimes put off because we don't have the time or money to pay for it.
 It seems unnecessary when nothing seems to be going wrong.
 But these decisions can come back to haunt you if things go wrong.

-It's On Sale!
+It's on Sale!

 However, it is so easy to splurge on items you don't really need or hadn't thought you wanted until you found out it was on sale.
 If you are simply buying something because it is on sale, you are wasting money.
-Why save 25%, 50% or even 75% (pennies) when you can save 100% (the whole pound) and keep all of your money.
+Why save 25%, 50%, or even 75% (pennies) when you can save 100% (the whole pound) and keep all of your money?

-The video on the right is an English lesson on this English idiom, and provides many additional examples of how people, even governments, can be Penny Wise and Pound Foolish.
+The video on the right is an English lesson on this English idiom and provides many additional examples of how people, even governments, can be penny-wise and pound foolish.